 What if a Driver Hit a Parked Car or Fence?

 A driver who hits and damages a parked car or unattended vehicle must take reasonable steps to contact the owner.
 Generally, this requires writing a note with complete contact information and leaving it under the damaged vehicle’s windshield wiper.
-Drivers should also note the license plate number of the vehicle they hit and file an incident report with the police, but they are not expected to wait around for hours, hoping the owner will return.
+Drivers should also note the license plate number of the vehicle they hit and file an incident report with the police.
+However, they do not have to wait around for hours, hoping the owner will return.

 Under Illinois law, drivers are specifically required to leave a note and report the incident to the police, in writing.
 This equally applies when a driver hits a fence, wall, tree, or other property.
 Drivers should also contact their insurance company, even though it may be tempting not to.
 Insurance companies can deny claims for damage to the insured driver’s vehicle based on the failure to report.
-Furthermore, drivers who fail to report are more likely to face lawsuits, and their insurance companies may be able to disclaim all liability for damages.
+Furthermore, drivers who fail to report are more likely to face lawsuits.
+Finally, their insurance companies may attempt to disclaim all liability for damages.

-In a serious accident when someone was injured or killed, a hit and run may constitute a felony, up to and including a Class 1 felony, which carries the greatest penalties.
+In a serious accident when someone sustains injuries or there is a fatality, a hit and run may constitute a felony.
+This could be up to and including a Class 1 felony, which carries significant penalties.
 (For reference, even in hit and run accidents where only property damage takes place, the subsequent misdemeanor charge can still carry a maximum penalty of one year in jail.)